Do you want to know how companies like Groupon, Airbnb, or Dropbox became successful so quickly?

 That’s a smart strategy, because the tool meets the needs of their core audience, building brand recognition and goodwill.
 It also adds the right people to the company’s email list, which means CoSchedule can then promote their paid service.

-Our company’s done the same with SupportAlly which collects the information support teams often need on a single page.
+Our company’s done the same with SupportAlly which collects the information support teams often need on a single landing page.
 At the bottom of the page, there’s a link to other company products and services.

 Not sure what to create?
 Ask for customer feedback to see what tools would be most helpful for your target audience.